 - There is a lot of emphasis on “Financial Reporting and Analysis” and “Quantitative Methods”.
 I believe that these two chapters give you many tools that help in other topics.
 In other words, when you study FRA and QM, you improve your overall understanding of the curriculum.

 If you’re still looking for a question bank and mock exams, have a look at our preparation materials by clicking on this link.
-Remember that about 61% of candidates revealed in the 2015 CFA Institute survey that they used third-party preparation materials, in addition to the assigned materials and that you then chance of passing the CFA Level 1 exam on your first attempt is basically one in three.
+Remember that about 61% of candidates revealed in the 2015 CFA Institute survey that they used third-party preparation materials, in addition to the assigned materials and that you then chance of passing the Level I CFA exam on your first attempt is basically one in three.
 I know you don’t want to fail the exam and have to repay registration fees, so stack the odds in your favor by using all of the study material you deem suitable.

 There is only one month left before the exam and the only way for you to have enough time to review the whole curriculum is to be organized.
 This study schedule is the first step in that direction but there is still work to do to adapt it to your needs.
 Don’t hesitate to take into account your strengths and weaknesses when planning your own.
 Good Luck!